 However, you can book a private group tour for up to 12 people, with an expert guide about to tailor the tour to accommodate specific interests.
 The private tour takes about an hour and should be booked a minimum of 4 weeks in advance through the Rietveld Schröder House website.

 For more information, see the official website of the Rietveld Schröder House.

-A visit to Rietveld Schröder House can be combined with a stroll through the Wilhelmina Park.
-It’s only a 5 minute walk to this beautiful city park with large trees, a central pond, and a playground.
+A visit to Rietveld Schröder House can be combined with a stroll through Wilhelmina Park.
+It’s only a 5-minute walk to this beautiful city park with large trees, a central pond, and a playground.